Line of Actual Control: 1993 agreement

-Political relations following the 1962 war only saw signs of improvement towards the later 1970s and 80s.
-Ties had remained strained until then also because of Chinese attraction to Pakistan during India Pakistan wars in 1965 and 1971.
-Restored ambassadorial relations in 1976, a visit of the Indian Prime Minister to China in 1988, a visit of the Chinese Premier to India in 1992 and then a visit of Indian President to China in 1992 preceded the 1993 agreement.
-Prior to the 1993 agreement, a trade agreement was signed in 1984, followed by a cultural cooperation agreement in 1988.
+Political relations following the 1962 war only saw signs of improvement towards the late 1970s and 1980s.
+Ties had remained strained until then also because of the Chinese attraction to Pakistan during India Pakistan wars in 1965 and 1971.
+Restored ambassadorial relations in 1976, a visit of the Indian Prime Minister to China in 1988, a visit of the Chinese Premier to India in 1992, and then a visit of the Indian President to China in 1992 preceded the 1993 agreement.
+Before the 1993 agreement, a trade agreement was signed in 1984, followed by a cultural cooperation agreement in 1988.

 The 1993 agreement, signed on 7 September, was the first bilateral agreement between China and India to contain the phrase Line of Actual Control.
-The agreement covered force level, consultations as a way forward and the role of a Joint Working Group.
-The agreement made it clear that there was an "ultimate solution to the boundary question between the two countries" which remained pending.
+The agreement covered force level, consultations as a way forward, and the role of a Joint Working Group.
+The agreement made it clear that there was an "ultimate solution to the boundary question between the two countries," which remained pending.
 It was also agreed that "the two sides agree that references to the line of actual control in this Agreement do not prejudice their respective positions on the boundary question".

 Clarification of the LAC

 In article 10 of the 1996 border agreement, both sides agreed to the exchange of maps to help clarify the alignment of the LAC.
-It was only in 2001 when the first in-depth discussion would take place with regard to the central/middle sectors.
+It was only in 2001 that the first in-depth discussion took place about the central/middle sectors.
 Maps of Sikkim were exchanged, resulting in the "Memorandum on Expanding Border Trade".
-However the process of exchange of maps soon collapsed in 2002–2003 when other sectors were brought up.
+However, the process of exchange of maps soon collapsed in 2002-2003 when other sectors were brought up.
 Shivshankar Menon writes that a drawback of the process of exchanging maps as a starting point to clarify the LAC was that it gave both sides an "incentive to exaggerate their claims of where the LAC lay".

 On 30 July 2020, the Chinese Ambassador to India Sun Weidong stated that China was not in favour of clarifying the LAC anymore as it would create new disputes.
 Similar viewpoints have been aired in India that China will keep the boundary dispute alive for as long as it can be used against India.
 On the other hand, there have been voices which say that clarifying the LAC would be beneficial for both countries.